 What is Domestic Violence?

 There has been a significant rise in the incidence of Domestic Violence that occurs in our society.
-A common belief is that Domestic Violence is simply a physical act of violence when in fact it encompasses a broad range of conduct.
+A common belief is that Domestic Violence is simply a physical act of violence, when in fact it encompasses a broad range of conduct.
 For example, an act of Domestic Violence can be financial abuse by restricting access to a bank account, use of foul language, or even unauthorised surveillance.

 Domestic Violence is defined as, and includes the following behaviours:

-- is physically or sexually abusive; or
+- is physically or sexually abusive;

-- is emotionally or psychologically abusive; or
+- is emotionally or psychologically abusive;

-- is economically abusive; or
+- is economically abusive;

-- is threatening; or
+- is threatening;

-- is coercive; or
+- is coercive;

-- in any other way controls or dominates and causes the person to fear for the person’s safety or wellbeing or that of someone else.
+- in any other way controls or dominates and causes the person to fear for the person’s safety or wellbeing, or that of someone else.